Sim Game, price, place, channels, B2B, relationships

-This sim game is a variation of the interactive marketing game also available on this website for free download.
+This Sim Game is a variation of the interactive (trading) marketing game also available on this website for free download.
 The game runs on Excel as well, but without the component of physical interaction.

 Each student team represents a manufacturer who has the choice of targeting one, two or three retail channels (namely, discount stores, department stores and/or specialty retail stores).

-Note: There is an instruction video at the bottom of this page as well as these written instructions.
+Please Note: There is an instruction video at the bottom of this page, or you can review these written instructions.

 - the number of units they wish to produce for the discount store channel